 A word of advice please:

-In December, I will be in Kanchanaburi and my initial intention is to take the train to Thomburi, visit this area and the klongs from there.
-See Ban Krachao, go to the Mae klong market on the railway (I know very touristy, but I tell myself at least once!) then go to Amphawa and Tha Kha.
-All over 4 or 5 days.
-Lay Mayon is where in relation to the circuit above.
-The rowing boat ride tempts me a lot.
+In December, I'll be in Kanchanaburi, and my initial plan is to take the train to Thomburi, explore that area, and then visit the canals (klongs) from there.
+I want to see Ban Krachao, go to the Mae Klong market on the railway (I know it's very touristy, but I figure I'll do it at least once!), and then head to Amphawa and Tha Kha.
+All of this should take four or five days.
+Where is Lay Mayon in relation to the itinerary above?
+A rowboat trip sounds very appealing.

 Thank you in advance for your good advice.